Do you love orange cranberry muffins?

 - Organic oranges, since citrus crops are usually heavily sprayed with chemicals.

 - Unrefined natural sugar, which is why these muffins are darker in color than the ones you might have had in the past.

 - And of course gads of my favorite real foodie ingredient: pastured butter!
 Why is it my favorite?
 Well, besides that it makes everything taste better, pastured fats are high in nutrients, AND healthy fats help lower the glycemic index of sugar and grains, which means they help to limit the huge blood sugar spikes that you normally get with those foods.
 (This is good not just for diabetics, but for all of us to limit weight gain and other nasties, cool, huh?)

 - Juice of 5 organic oranges – I also added some of the pulp for more flavor

-- 1 3/4 cup of your favorite natural sugar
+- 1 3/4 cup of your favorite natural sugar, I like palm sugar

 - 1.5 cups chopped cranberries – I used my food processor